Exploring stories of hope

 Exploring community work: Community-based concepts

-Community-based programs are another way for practitioners to connect with First Nations communities.
+Community-based programs are another way for practitioners to connect with Aboriginal and Torres Strait Islander communities.
 Ife (Ife, 2010) describes community work in a set of dimensions, which he frames as social, economic, political, cultural, environmental, spiritual, and survival-based development.
-These dimensions align with First Nations peoples’ views of Community as holistic, multifaceted and locally-based (AIHW, 2018).
+These dimensions align with Aboriginal and Torres Strait Islander peoples’ views of Community as holistic, multifaceted and locally-based (AIHW, 2018).

-Indigenous world views are not based on individuals’ wellbeing, but rather the ecological concept of wellbeing for the members of a whole Community.
-First Nations peoples’ holistic knowledge is the cornerstone of a unified Aboriginal worldview and the start and end point for improving health and wellbeing.
+Aboriginal and Torres Strait Islander world views are not based on individuals’ wellbeing, but rather the ecological concept of wellbeing for the members of a whole Community.
+Aboriginal and Torres Strait Islander peoples’ holistic knowledge is the cornerstone of a unified First Nations worldview and the start and end point for improving health and wellbeing.
 All knowledge in this worldview is inseparable from land, place, spirit, language, kin, lore, governance and story (Taylor et al., 2011).

 Aboriginal culture is very integrated and, although harmed by dispossession, removal and cultural genocide, the role of extended family networks remains important for parenting children.
 Aunties, uncles, grandparents, older brothers and sisters are all valued members of the parenting and caring system in which the childcare and parenting responsibilities are shared (Milroy, Dudgeon, & Walker, 2014, p.
 423).